AmirAynede/LB2-project-Group-1/vonHeijne/README.md

 Precision–Recall curves were computed using validation data.
 The **F1-maximizing threshold** was selected for each round.

-**Visualization:** Precision–Recall curves (`PRC_roundX.pdf` and `PRC_all_rounds.pdf`) show model performance per fold and combined across folds.
-Optimal thresholds are highlighted to indicate the best trade-off between precision and recall.
+**Visualization:** Precision–Recall curves were used to show model performance per fold and combined across folds.
+Optimal thresholds were highlighted to indicate the best trade-off between precision and recall.

 ### d.
 Testing
 #### d.1 Sequences Classification
 Sequences from the test fold were scored using the trained PSWM and classified according to the optimal threshold from the corresponding validation fold.
-**Visualization:** Confusion matrices (`CM_roundX.pdf` and `CM_all_rounds.pdf`) display true positives, true negatives, false positives, and false negatives.
-Colored cells enhance visual distinction between correct and incorrect predictions.
+**Visualization:** Confusion matrices were used to display true positives, true negatives, false positives, and false negatives.
+Colored cells enhanced visual distinction between correct and incorrect predictions.

 ### e.
 Performance Evaluation
 Performance metrics were computed for each cross-validation round and averaged: